 “Now that the gang’s all here, I can get started,” Her voice was high and crisp as she started to pace from one end of the line to the other, “Let me start off by saying thank you all for making the trip.
 I imagine it must have been a long journey for some of you.”
 A few of the parents chuckled behind us at the joke, but none of the incoming applicants found it amusing.
 I guess we all hated the ride here.

-I could see the dark grey clouds that detailed the cloak’s silky body and belled sleeves as she passed.
+I could see the dark grey clouds that detailed the cape’s silky body and wide hood as she passed.
 The scent of rain hit me like a ton of bricks when she walked by.

 “I’m Captain Hinkley, your official guide for the exam tour.
 We’re going to head to the dormitory first to get you settled for the next few days, then we’ll move on to the exam arena to begin the division process.
 The walk would normally take about a day on foot, which is why we aren’t going to be walking.”
 With a wave of her hand, a gust of wind swept us all off our feet like cyclones were swirling beneath us.
 As we rose up I turned to see my dad watching me go, lighting a cigarette up as we ascended to the clouds.
 The other applicants were surprisingly calm about the display, some not even batting an eye as we passed the normal altitude of a plane.
 We continued up into the air until the land below us seemed like nothing but trees and mountain range.
 The view, as breathtaking as it was at such a height, did nothing to calm me.
 I could only keep my limbs tucked in and try not to think about falling because I was not a fan of being able to see how high I was.
 Still, it was astonishing to see such prowess so soon.